-This guide will explain what typically happens at a traditional Christian funeral service; including Church of England funerals and Catholic funerals.
+This guide will explain what typically happens at traditional Christian funerals; including Church of England funeral services and Catholic funerals.

-Family and close friends gather at a Christian funeral to grieve but also to celebrate the life of the deceased.
-It is typically held about a week after someone has passed away but traditions and customs can differ depending on each Christian denomination.
+Family and close friends gather at Christian funerals to grieve but also to celebrate the life of the deceased.
+What happens at a Christian funeral can differ depending on each Christian denomination.
+Generally, Christian funerals are held around a week after someone has passed away.

-What happens at a Church of England funeral?
+What happens at a Church of England funeral service?

-A Church of England funeral can be made as personal and unique as you wish.
-They often celebrate the life of the deceased but also take into account the circumstances of the death.
+A Church of England funeral service can be made as personal and unique as you wish.
+Christians often celebrate the life of the deceased but also take into account the circumstances of the death.

 The funeral service can take place almost anywhere, including a church, cemetery or crematorium.
-It usually follows a general order of service, including readings, a sermon, prayers and hymns.
+A Church of Eng;and funeral service usually follows a general structure, with the order of service including readings, a sermon, prayers and hymns.

 In addition, the service may include a eulogy written and delivered by a family member or close friend.
-Special requests such as the deceased’s favourite music and funeral flowers are quite common at Church of England funerals.
+Special requests such as the deceased’s favourite music and funeral flowers are customary at Christian funerals.
+If you're wondering what to take to a Christian funeral; flowers, wreaths and cards are common to see both at Church of England funeral services and Catholic funerals.

-The funeral service often ends with a burial or cremation and is followed by a post-funeral reception, commonly known as a wake.
+The funeral service often ends with a burial or cremation and are followed by a post-funeral reception, commonly known as a wake.

-A Catholic funeral service is led by one or more priests and follows an orderly ritual; including a Vigil, Mass, Rite of Committal and Burial.
+A Catholic funeral service is led by one or more priests and follows an orderly ritual, including:

 Traditionally, the Catholic Church has preferred its members to choose burial, however, cremation is allowed.
 If a loved one is cremated, their ashes should not be scattered or kept in an urn at home.
 Instead, the ashes should be buried in a respectful manner.

 The Vigil allows family and friends to gather and celebrate the life of the deceased before the actual funeral service.
-It may take place in the deceased’s home, church or your local funeral home and prayers/songs are offered during this time.
+It may take place in the deceased’s home, church or your local funeral home, with prayers and songs offered during this time.

-The Funeral Mass is usually held in the church where the deceased worshiped.
+The Funeral Mass is usually held in the church where the deceased worshipped.
 It is celebrated by a priest and includes the Eucharistic Prayer and the giving of the Holy Communion.

 The Rite of Committal is the service performed at the grave site or the cemetery chapel.
-Cultural rituals such as throwing dirt on the coffin and placing material possessions on the casket are accepted at a Catholic funeral.
+Cultural rituals such as throwing dirt on the coffin and placing material possessions on the casket are accepted at Catholic funerals.

 Sources: 'Church of England' and 'The Art of Dying Well'